srikar-ayyala/srikar-ayyala/README.md

 ### Hi there 👋, my name is Srikar
-#### I am Front end web developer, Software engineer
+#### I am Full Stack Developer, Software Engineer
 I'm passionate about programming and learning everthing I can.
-I want to make projects that might help other people, or spread awareness or are simply stupid and fun.
+I want to make projects that might help other people, spread awareness or are simply stupid and fun.

+I have been working professionally as a Full Stack developer and IoT System Designer at Inordinate Industrial Innovations Pvt Ltd for the past 2 years.

-I'm a front end developer and a student at Netaji Subhas University of Technology.
+I am a 2024 batch graduate from Netaji Subhas University of Technology.

 I also love to draw whenever I get can 🎨 :)

-Skills: REACT / JS / HTML / CSS / Firebase / Machine Learning
+Skills: React, JavaScript, TypeScript, ElectronJS, WebSocket, MQTT, AWS IoT Core, Spring Boot, REST APIs, Node.js, MongoDB, Python, C++, Machine Learning

-- 🌱 learning and improving myself in Web Technologies
+- 🌱 learning and improving myself in various software technologies
 - 🔭 working my problem solving abilities and DSA
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a dog named Sparky and he's very cute